 Method Park at a Glance

-- Method Park has been a specialist for software & system development in the safety and security-critical environment of medical devices and automotive technology since being founded in 2001.
+- Method Park specializes in software & systems development for the safety-critical environments of medical and automotive engineering since its foundation in 2001.

 - Method Park provides consultation services in the optimization of development processes and the fulfillment of industry-specific standards and legal regulations.

 - Method Park supports its clients in specific development projects and offers seminars on current issues of software engineering.

 - With "Stages", Method Park has developed a process management tool that facilitates definition, implementation and monitoring of development and business processes.

 - Method Park has approximately 230 employees at locations in Erlangen, Berlin, Frankfurt/Main, Hamburg, Munich and Stuttgart, as well as in Detroit, Miami and Pittsburgh in the USA and in Shanghai (China)

 - Method Park (Group) posted operating revenue of 25 million euros in 2020.